reexjungle/xcal/README.md

 * Clone the master repository: https://github.com/reexmonkey/xcal.git

-After obtaining the code, if you are using Visual studio, then it suffices to double-click on the solution file **xcal.sln** file and *voila* - you are *done!* Otherwise, you will find the following logical layout of directories and project(*.csproj) files helpful:
+If you are using Visual studio, then it suffices to double-click on the solution file **xcal.sln** file and *voila* - you are *done!* Otherwise, you will find the following logical layout of directories and project(*.csproj) files helpful:

 ```
 solution/